YuXHe15/bgrm/README.md

 ```
 The image will be output to the same dir.

-#Note
+# Note
-The module sample a 5x5 block on the upper left corner as the background color.
+The module samples color from a 5x5 block on the upper left corner as the background color.
 To change the tolerance of the color sampleing (default 40), try
 ```bash
 ./rmbg -i <path> -t < new tolerance value>
 ```